aer0ss/aerofs/docs/customer-success/hiring/customer-success-engineer.md

 ## Minumum Requirements

-At a minimum we should like:
+Publicly we are asking for the following minimum requirements:

-1. 2+ years experience in a customer facing, technical role.
+* 2+ years experience in a customer facing, technical role.
-2. B.S. in Computer Science, Computer Engineering, or equivalent work experience.
+* B.S. in Computer Science, Computer Engineering, or equivalent work experience.
-3. Strong knowledge of at least one programming language (Shell scripting is a great bonus).
+* Strong knowledge of at least one programming language (Shell scripting is a great bonus).
-4. Familiarity with the Unix working environment.
+* Familiarity with the Unix working environment.

+And the following bonus points:

+* Experience in B2B software
+* Experience in enterprise software

-The first two points are evaluated during the "fit" interview (currently conducted by Matt).
-The last two are evaluated during the technical phone screen.
-Of course, all four points + cultural fit + general intelligence + analytical ability are evaluated during the on-site as well.
+The first two points (as well as general communication skills, cultural fit, work ethic, and a high level of the remaining items) are evaluated during the "fit" interview (currently conducted by Matt).
+The latter two of the minimum requirements are evaluated in more depth during the technical phone screen.

+Of course, all of the above points + general intelligence + analytical ability are evaluated during the on-site as well (if the candidate gets to that stage).

+To summarize, at a high level we are looking for:

+* Strong communication skills
+* Cultural fit (and work ethic)
+* Technical skills (baseline programming, unix) and intelligence/analytical ability
+* Experience (customer facing, B2B)

+Canditates will be evaluated in all of these areas.

 ## Technical Phone Screen Questions